AdvanceFTeam/Script_Searcher_Discord_Bot/README.md

 This Discord bot allows users to search for scripts using the `!search` command or the slash command `/search` followed by a query.
 Users can specify the search mode as `free` or `paid`.
 The bot retrieves script information from the [ScriptBlox API](https://github.com/DocsGuy/Unoffical-Scriptblox-api-docs) and [Rscripts API](https://api.rscripts.net/) and displays the results.

+## Feature Plan

+- Some Rewrite on the code to fix some issues & bugs.
+- Fix The `First` & `Last` Button Page (I don't know why this is still not being fix or work on).
+- Add New Commands that use the `Scriptblox` & `Rscripts` API.
+- Rewrite to make a JavaScript Script Searcher Bot.
+(Failed many times on this, that's why this was written in Python and not Javascript).
+- Etc.

 ## Features

 - **Multi-API Search**: Choose between ScriptBlox and Rscripts APIs for script searches.